by Pat Alder (New Paltz, NY)

 Soon after the holidays, I began to attend shul regularly.
 I got to know the rabbi and many of the families.
 After one service I went over to the rabbi and asked if there were conversion classes and told him of the incomplete one I had started and now wanted to finish.

-He was delighted to hear I wanted to do this and told me the classes were, which was fine at first, but then I began a new job and continued studying as a “distance learner,” calling, e-mailing, and meeting with the rabbi so he could monitor my progress and answer my many questions.
+He was delighted to hear I wanted to do this and told me the classes were on Tuesday nights, which was fine at first, but then I began a new job and continued studying as a “distance learner,” calling, e-mailing, and meeting with the rabbi so he could monitor my progress and answer my many questions.

 Some of my questions were answered, and some were “chok,” which means “There is no conclusive answer, but one accepts it on faith.”